charliemitchell/mongoose-batches/README.md

 ## About the parameters
 - 1st param is the query to send to `myModel.Find`

-- 2nd param is the options, currenty only batchSize.
-This translates to a limit/offset query
+- 2nd param is the options, currenty only batchSize and select.

 - 3rd param is the "Batch Handler".
 A function that receives each batch of documents.
   - The batch handler's parameters are